momeedees/fab101-2017-muc-workshop/docs/structure.md

 The actual program will be based on participant submission.
-The draft program below is based on the thematic suggestions from the call for contributions and will be updated after all submissions have been reviewed (in !!DATE!!
-2017):
+The draft program below is based on the thematic suggestions from the call for contributions and will be updated after all submissions have been reviewed (in June 2017):

 ### Introductory activity
 Ideally hands-on, involving artifacts and maybe making something.
 Will be decided depending on group size and types of contribution.